 No, it is not bad for a cat to sleep on its back.
 Cats are not going to do anything unsafe, insecure, or uncomfortable.

 Cats have different reasons for sleeping on their backs.
 Today it is because they want to soak up the sun.
 Tomorrow could be another reason.

 It would be bad for a cat to sleep on its back if it is ill and not feeling well and sleep this way for some relief.

 Why Does My Cat Lay On His Back Asleep With His Legs Open?

 Each time I have to run for my phone and take a picture of them.
-They are not even lying down; they are sitting propped up, legs spread outward.
+They are not even lying down, they are sitting upright, legs spread outward.
 The whole scene is so funny.
 When I see them sitting like this, I think to myself,

 As much as I would like my recliner, I would never think of moving that lovely sleeping beauty.
 I just wait for my turn to come, and it does, eventually.

-Sleeping in this position tells me that cats love their home, there are no threats to their safety or surroundings, and they are the epitome of comfort.
+Sleeping in this comfortable position tells me that cats love their home, there are no threats to their safety or surroundings, and they are the epitome of comfort.

-Why Do cats Turn Their Heads Upside Down When Sleeping On Their Back?
+Why Do Cats Turn Their Heads Upside Down When Sleeping On Their Back?

 - For warmth